carefree0910/carefree-learn-doc/docs/getting-started/quick-start.md

 ```

 :::note
-This `pack` API is a '**unified**' API, which means you can use it to serialize either Machine Learning models or Computer Vision models!
+This `pack` API is a '**unified**' API, which means you can use it to serialize either Machine Learning pipelines or Computer Vision pipelines!
 :::

 ### Loading